sciencefidelity/Nova-Dart/Dart.novaextension/README.md

 To use this extension you will need to have the [Flutter SDK](https://flutter.dev/docs/get-started/install/macos) or the [Dart SDK](https://dart.dev/get-dart) installed on your system.

 To use the built in language server, specify the location of the Dart Language Server in the extension preferences.
-If you have installed the Flutter SDK in your home directory then the extension should connect automatically, otherwise specify the full path to the language server executable (`analysis_server.dart.snapshot`), which if using Flutter will be `<path to Flutter SDK>/flutter/bin/cache/dart-sdk/bin/snapshots`, or if using the Dart SDK the path will be `<path to Dart SDK>/dart-sdk/bin/snapshots`.
+If you have installed the Flutter SDK in your home directory then the extension should connect automatically, otherwise you need to specify the full path to the language server executable (`analysis_server.dart.snapshot`), which if using Flutter will be `<path to Flutter SDK>/flutter/bin/cache/dart-sdk/bin/snapshots`, or if using the Dart SDK the path will be `<path to Dart SDK>/dart-sdk/bin/snapshots`.

-### Caveats

 The extension cannot currently find the dart LSP executable when installed by Homebrew.
-If you installed Flutter with Homebrew then use one of the following paths in the preferences:
+If you installed Flutter with Homebrew the path will be similar to one the following:

 ```shell
 # for M1 mac